marius311/boinc-server-docker/docs/example_project.md

 After making modifications, you run `make build` from your copy of the `example_project` folder to build your customized images, and `make up` to start the server (if your server is already running, this will simply swap in any images which have changed).

+If you are not familiar with Docker, don't despair, writing Dockerfiles is pretty easy and intuitive.
+Here is a [reference](https://docs.docker.com/engine/reference/builder/) for how to write Dockerfiles (you will probably only really need two commands, `RUN` and `COPY`).
+Also, as an [example](https://github.com/marius311/cosmohome/blob/master/Dockerfile), this is the `Dockerfile` which builds Cosmology@Home.

 ## Examples

 Here are some examples of how you might customize the different images.